lexoyo/WWX2016-secret-talk/index.md

 * …modify

-## proxify, obfuscate, modify what?

-* …SWF
-* …Javascript
-* …HTML
-* …CSS

-## proxify, obfuscate, modify how?

-* …modify HTML to intercept the JS and styles

-* …modify SWF bytecode

-* …modify JS code

-## proxify, obfuscate, modify how?
+## The Kickass Solution's Problem's solutions

 * modify HTML, CSS, JS, SWF

-* on the fly
+* …on the fly

-* both on the server side and client side
+* …both on the server side and client side

 ## YEAH!